 Acquisitions and disposals

-Addtech is constantly on the lookout for companies to acquire and is engaged in discussions with several possible companies.
-During this financial year Addtech made eight acquisitions that came into effect during the year.
-Six companies were acquired in the previous year.
-The past year's acquisitions were implemented in the Components, Energy and Life Science business areas and are diverse in terms of both markets and products.
+Addtech is continually on the lookout for companies to acquire and is engaged in discussions with several possible companies.
+During this financial year Addtech made six acquisitions that came into effect during the year.
+A total of 12 acquisitions were made during the preceding year, which was partly due to the fact that only one acquisition was made in the year before that.
+The past year's acquisitions were implemented in all business areas and are diverse as regards both markets and products.

 Our three main reasons for acquisitions are so that our: